GAIR-NLP/OlympicArena/README.md

 ## Citation

-If you encounter any problem about our work, please do not hesitate to submit an issue or directly contact us via email [gair.olympicarena@gmail.com](mailto:gair.olympicarena@gmail.com).
+If you encounter any question about our work, please do not hesitate to submit an issue or directly contact us via email [gair.olympicarena@gmail.com](mailto:gair.olympicarena@gmail.com).

 If you do find our code helpful or use our benchmark dataset, please citing our paper.